fan2/FuturismSchedule/linux/shell/Pipelines.md

        grep searches the named input FILEs for lines containing a match to the given PATTERN.
        If no files are specified, or if the file “-” is given, grep searches standard  input.
        By default, grep prints the matching lines.

+       In  addition,  the  variant  programs  egrep, fgrep and rgrep are the same as grep -E, grep -F, and grep -r, respectively.
+These variants are deprecated, but  are  provided for backward compatibility.

+OPTIONS
+   Generic Program Information
+       --help Output a usage message and exit.

+       -V, --version
+              Output the version number of grep and exit.

+   Matcher Selection
+       -E, --extended-regexp
+              Interpret PATTERN as an extended regular expression (ERE, see below).

+       -F, --fixed-strings
+              Interpret  PATTERN as a list of fixed strings (instead of regular expressions), separated by newlines, any of which is to be matched.

+       -G, --basic-regexp
+              Interpret PATTERN as a basic regular expression (BRE, see below).
+This is  the default.

+       -P, --perl-regexp
+              Interpret  the pattern as a Perl-compatible regular expression (PCRE).
+This is highly experimental and grep -P may warn of unimplemented features.
 ```

 ### ls